‘Notice the Rage; Notice the Silence’

 Tippett: There are so many other things I — so many other things.

-Menakem: Can have me come back.
-I’d love to come back and do …
+Menakem: [laughs] Have me come back.
+I’d love to come back.

 Tippett: It’s amazing.
-If I ask you, through this life you’ve led and this knowledge you’ve taken in and that you teach people, how would you start to answer the question about how your sense of what it means to be human — how that is evolving, how you’d start to think that through right now?
+If I ask you, through this life you’ve led and this knowledge you’ve taken in and that you teach people, how would you start to answer the question about how your sense of — your sense of what it means to be human, how that is evolving, how you’d start to think that through right now?

-Tippett: One of the things you — this was one of the five anchors for moving through clean pain — the first one, Anchor one, was: Shut up.
+Tippett: One of the things you — this was one of the five anchors for moving through clean pain — the first one, Anchor 1, was: Shut up.

 Menakem: Shut up.
 Pause.
 Just shut up.

 Tippett: And that’s just about learning to check our impulses.

 Menakem: That’s it.
 All of your intelligence, all of the smart things you’ve done — this is one of the things that happens with me when I come off the stage and I’m doing like, a book signing.
 One of the first things that happens is that white people will invariably come up to me and start rolling out their racial resume: “Well, you know, I marched with such-and-such.
 And you know, I did this, and you know, I did that.”

 How would I know that?
 How does that matter to people of color in your community?
 Show me how — operationally, not because you’re rolling out your racial resume.
 And so that’s where the shutting up comes into play.
 Just stop.
 And notice what’s fueling that need to roll out that resume.
 Where does it land?
 Where is it coming from?
 Just work with that, first.
 And then, when it becomes too much, back out of it, leave it alone, and then come back to it again later.

 Tippett: Resmaa Menakem has a clinical practice in Minneapolis, Minnesota, and teaches and presents widely.
 His books include the New York Times best-selling My Grandmother’s Hands: Racialized Trauma and the Pathway to Mending Our Hearts and Bodies.